Yadavabhi12911/Dynamic-Weather-app/README.md

 5.These features make the app useful for planning daily activities and staying informed about weather changes.

-For more details, visit dynamic-weather-app-seven.vercel.app
+For more details, visit https://dynamic-weather-app-seven.vercel.app/